CapsCode-Website/blogfiles/reactjs/how-to-hide-reactjs-code/index.md

 ["./build/static/css/", "./build/static/js/"].map(deleteMaps);
 ```

+## Conclusion

+Awesome!
+Now you become an expert in hiding the `ReactJS` code from the Production environment.
+I hope you have now a very clear idea that why the `ReactJS` codes are visible in browser and the basic reason behind them.

 Thank you for reading this far.
 This is a brief introduction of **Hiding ReactJS code in Production Environment**.